ozo-vehe/vue-celo-whitelist/README.md

   // Add an account to the whitelist const joinWhitelist = async() => {
+    // Change the accessLoading ref variable to false to stop the loaing animation accessLoading.value = true;

     // Checks if a wallet is connected, if not, alerts users to connect their wallet (the celo extension wallet) if(isConnected.value) {
       try {
         // Create a new contract instance with the HelloWorld contract info await contract.methods.addAddressToWhitelist().send({ from: kit.defaultAccount })

         // Get the number of whitelisted addresses and assign it to the numberOfWhitelistedAddresses ref variable numberOfWhitelistedAddresses.value =  await contract.methods.numAddressesWhitelisted().call();

         // Change the is whitlisted ref variable to true for this address isWhitelisted.value = true;

+        // Change the accessLoading ref variable to false to stop the loaing animation accessLoading.value = false;
       } catch(error) {
         alert(error);
       }